Ögmundur Kristinsson (footballer, born 1989)

-Ögmundur Kristinsson (born 19 June 1989) is an Icelandic professional footballer who plays as a goalkeeper for Greek Super League club Olympiacos and the Iceland national team.
+Ögmundur Kristinsson (born 19 June 1989) is an Icelandic professional footballer who plays as a goalkeeper for Besta deild karla club Valur and is a former Iceland national team goalkeeper.

 Club career

 Fram

 Ögmundur made his senior debut for Fram on 12 June 2006, a week before his 17th birthday, in the 2006 season of the Icelandic second tier, starting against Haukar in the absence of Gunnar Sigurðsson.
 He kept a clean sheet in a 3–0 away win.
 His next match came in the 2009 Icelandic Premier League season in the last match of the season, entering as a half-time substitute for Hannes Þór Halldórsson and keeping a clean sheet in the second half as Fram lost 1–0 to Þróttur R. at home.
 He remained a reserve goalkeeper to Hannes Þór Halldórsson in the 2010 season.
 When Hannes transferred to KR after the 2010 season Ögmundur became the main goalkeeper for Fram.
 He has played every league game since the start of the 2011 season.

 On 30 December 2011, Ögmundur was given the honorary title "Fram Sportsman of the Year", the first footballer to hold that title.